 Earlier in the year, I noticed how beautifully the sandhill plums were blooming.
 When I went out scavenging this past weekend, I was not disappointed!

-Where I grew up, these little red treasures that grow alongside the road in thickets and are free for the taking (try to avoid those near fields that have been sprayed with chemicals) are called sandhill plums, but other places I’ve lived have called them simply wild plums.
+Where I grew up, these little red treasures that grow alongside the road in thickets and are free for the taking (try to avoid those near fields that have been sprayed with chemicals) are called sandhill plums, but other places I’ve lived have simply called them wild plums.

 Here’s a run down of how the plums got from the thicket to my pantry…

 Watch the video of the sandhill plum jelly canning process >>